Eliquis, 5 mg 60 pcs

 Overdose

-Symptoms: an overdose may increase the risk of bleeding.
-In controlled clinical trials apixaban was taken orally in healthy volunteers in doses up to 50 mg/day for 3 to 7 days (25 mg twice daily for 7 days or 50 mg once daily, for 3 days), which is 10 times the maximum recommended dose for humans; no clinically significant adverse effects were observed.
+Symptoms: overdose may increase the risk of bleeding.
+In controlled clinical studies, apixaban was administered orally to healthy volunteers at doses up to 50 mg/day for 3 to 7 days (25 mg twice daily for 7 days or 50 mg once daily for 3 days), which is 10 times the maximum recommended human dose; There were no clinically significant undesirable effects.

-Treatment: The antidote for apixaban is not known.
-In preclinical studies it was shown that oral administration of activated charcoal for 3 h after oral administration of apixaban reduced the values of apixaban exposure; therefore, in case of overdose of this drug, the use of activated charcoal may be considered.
+Treatment: There is no known antidote for apixaban.
+In preclinical studies, oral administration of activated charcoal within 3 hours of oral administration of apixaban was shown to reduce apixaban exposure values; therefore, in case of overdose of this drug, the use of activated carbon may be considered.

 ---|---|